Tools & calculators

 American Express AccessLine solves the card acceptance problem

 The former gripe about the limited acceptance of Amex cards no longer applies to business card customers.
 You can still pay your suppliers with your Amex card, even if they don’t accept payment by Amex, through the intermediary system AccessLine.
-This means that you can now earn QFF points, and take advantage of the ‘Up to 51 days on purchases’, on all your business expenses
+This means that you can now earn QFF points, and take advantage of up to 51 days free credit, on all your business expenses

 Complimentary lounge passes